googleapis/google-cloud-cpp/README.md

 #### Libraries

-The libraries also depend on gRPC, libcurl, and the dependencies of those libraries.
+The libraries also depend on gRPC, libcurl, nlohmann-json and the dependencies of those libraries.
 The Google Cloud C++ Client libraries are tested with the following versions of these dependencies: